KristanLaimon/WhatsBotCord.js/README.md

 - Documents
 - Polls
 - Ubication (Gps)
-- and more
-  Which are already documented in code, but im planning to create a small wiki or documentation page dedicated in the future for this proyect (Until this proyect reaches 1.0.0 version, will be available).
+- and more which are already documented in code, but im planning to create a small wiki or documentation page dedicated in the future for this proyect (Until this proyect reaches 1.0.0 version, will be available).
 This proyect is still under development.

-> Scan the QR code displayed in the terminal using your WhatsApp mobile app!

 # Report Bugs: